 Children will be exposed to a wide range of social, cultural, enrichment and sporting experiences within and outside of the school day.
 All children have access to spelling shed and TTRockstars at home and school.
 Children are given regular opportunities to change their home reading and/or school library book.
 Home learning is celebrated and rewarded with dojo points.
 All pupils will have good self-organisation skills, resilience and determination.
 They will be able to work independently with confidence.
+All pupils will have good self-organisation skills, resilience and determination.
+They will be able to work independently with confidence.
 Children know and understand the St Barnabas School Rules, Be ready, Be respectful, Be responsible.
 Teachers teach and model these behaviours.
 Children demonstrate these behaviours throughout the school day and in their lives outside of school.
 Monitoring tasks, such as learning walks and discussions with children show that they have appropriate aged self-organisation and are being encouraged to be independent by all staff.
 Pupils show that they are resilient and able to learn from mistakes.
 Teachers are modelling this behaviour when they are 'thinking out loud.'
 KS2 pupils use mark stations to develop independence in moving on own learning and identifying when they need support and/or challenge.
 Children can make appropriate choices in the level of challenge they choose in lessons, guided by the class teacher.
 Support staff are used effectively to challenge and guide children without creating an over reliance on adult support.
 Forest school, PE and jigsaw sessions are used effectively to develop these learning behaviours.